-The Central Coast Recycling Market Development Zone (CCRMDZ) covers 8,000 square miles.
+The Central Coast Recycling Market Development Zone (CCRMD) covers 8,000 square miles.
 It borders the Pacific Ocean and lies between the major metropolitan centers of San Francisco/San Jose and Los Angeles.
-The CCRMDZ program combines recycling with economic development to fuel new businesses, expand existing ones, create jobs and divert waste from landfills.
+The CCRMD program combines recycling with economic development to fuel new businesses, expand existing ones, create jobs and divert waste from landfills.

 The re-use of recycled materials reduces business operating costs by replacing higher-cost virgin feedstock with recycled feedstock or scrap material for many manufacturers.
 Materials to be targeted for feedstock in the CCRMDZ include construction and demolition waste, mixed paper, compostable materials, mixed plastic, polyethylene terephthalate (PETE), and film plastic used by the agricultural industry.